pxmch/cas-fee-notesapp/README.md

 ## Starting the app

 Starting the server:
-Run `npm start` within the directoriy of the app.
+Run `npm start` within the directory of the app.
 The server will listen on http://localhost:3001.

 Starting the app:
 To start the client, open http://localhost:3001/index.html in a web browser